NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 ```
 1. annotating only the samples
 2. check if some results of the samples needed to be added to the database
+- json results for samples from annotation need to be added - starting rewriting this